 Article 7: Change of School.
 Changing schools within the state after acceptance at any level of the All-State selection process will not affect eligibility for further competition.
 A letter certifying eligibility from the student’s former school administration, as well as from his new school, must be filed with the appropriate TMEA Division Chair.
 The student will continue the process through the Region/Area of the new school.

-Article 8: Home School Student.
-A student representing a home school must enter the audition process in the same region as the public school ISD in which the home school is located.
+Article 8: Home School Students.
+A student representing a home school must enter the audition process in the same TMEA Region as the public school ISD in which the home school is located.
 Home school classification is considered to be the same as the public high school in which boundary the student resides.
 A home school student may not participate after the end of the fourth year following the first audition entry.
-The four year rule may be waived under certain circumstances.
+The four-year rule may be waived under certain circumstances.
+Home School Students and Auditions.

 Article 1: Sponsor.
-Each student’s TMEA Active member director or member sponsor must be in attendance at all TMEA auditions and any other TMEA activities.
+Each student’s TMEA Active member director or member sponsor must be in attendance at all TMEA auditions and any related activity, such as clinic/concert, in which their students are involved.
 Each Region shall define written guidelines determining the use of proxies.

 Article 3: Appeals Process.
 TMEA Policies and Procedures specify an appeals process that shall be used in connection with protests arising from any TMEA selection procedure or failure to fulfill any rehearsal/performance obligation.